gabrieltedz/Snaze_game/author.md

+# Introduction

+In this practice project, we utilize all tools learned throught the course of the semester here, constructing a Snake-like game where the objective is to read and validate levels via CLI and make an AI that correctly guides the snake to the food until the game is completed.

-﻿# Identificação Pessoal
+﻿# Author(s)

-Autor: Gabriel Victor da Silva
+Author: Gabriel Victor da Silva

 Email: gabrieltedz.com@gmail.com

-Autor: Thiago de Medeiros Raquel
+Author: Thiago de Medeiros Raquel

 Email: thiaguinho2005@yahoo.com.br

-# Indique quais itens da avaliação foram realizados

-- [x] Valida corretamente arquivo de entrada (20 pontos)
+# Grading
+- [x] Correctly validates the input file(20 points)

-- [x] Simulador apenas sugere direções randômicas para cobra (10 pontos) OU
+- [x] Simulator suggests only random directions (10 points) OU
-- [x] Simulador direciona a cobra corretamente para a comida (50 pontos)

-- [x] Apresentar e manipula corretamente os estados da simulação (30 pontos)
+- [x] Simulator guides snake correctly to food (50 points)

+- [x] Present and manipulate the states of the simulation (30 points)

-- [ ] **Extra**: simulação gera o menor caminho
+- [ ] **Extra**: Simulator generates closest path
 - [ ] **Extra**:

 --------